Jasiah

-Malachi-Phree Jasiah Pate, known professionally as Jasiah, is an American rapper, songwriter and record producer from Dayton, Ohio who is currently signed to Atlantic Records.
+Malachi-Phree Jasiah Pate (born October 19, 1996), known professionally as Jasiah, is an American rapper, songwriter and record producer from Dayton, Ohio who is currently signed to Atlantic Records.
 He is known for his usage of screaming in vocals and sinister lyrics.

 Career

 In 2011, Jasiah began making beats using software Garage Band and Ableton.
-In 2016, he released his first project titled Antisocial Extrovert.
+In 2014, he released his first project titled #CheckOutMySoundcloud.
 In 2017, his song "HaHaHaHa" gained traction after his girlfriend sent the song to American rapper Ugly God who shared it on social media platform Twitter.
 He began gaining traction with the release of his single "Rip X" a tribute to late American rapper XXXTentacion.
 In July 2019, he released his debut album Jasiah I Am.
-In April 2022, he released his collaboration with American rapper 6ix9ine titled "Case 19".
+In April 2019, he released his collaboration with American rapper 6ix9ine "Case 19".
 In September 2019, he released his single "Heartbreak" a collaboration with American drummer Travis Barker from the rock band Blink-182 alongside an accompanying music video.
-In April 2021, he released his second album War.
+In April 2021, he released his EP War.
 In June 2021, he released his single "Art of War", a collaboration with American rappers Denzel Curry and Rico Nasty.
+In March 2023, he released his second album 3.